-I hope that you will enjoy learning more about Vavuniya Campus through the stories shared by our students.
-If you are driven to make an impact, Vavuniya Campus will guide you along your path.
+I hope that you will enjoy learning more about University of Vavuniya through the stories shared by our students.
+If you are driven to make an impact, University of Vavuniya will guide you along your path.

-Dr.T.Mangaleswaran Rector Vavuniya Campus of the University of Jaffna
+Dr.T.Mangaleswaran Vice Chancellor University of Vavuniya